 - The app uses "good posture hours" as its key metric, but it is an unclear and ineffective metric that is not explained

-The trends page currently shows a bar graph of the percentage of good posture within the hour, but does not give specific details.
+The trends page showed a bar graph of the percentage of good posture within the hour, but did not give specific details.
 2 testers mentioned that they wanted to see a breakdown of good and bad posture by the minute, and 2 customers directly commented on it in their reviews: (1) “My main complaint is that I can’t get more detail about my activity.
 It would be great to know if there are times when I slouch more, or what my activity curve looks like.”
 (2) “I would be more inclined to use the app if it showed more stats, like my current posture or how many minutes of good posture I’ve had so far that day.”

-The “Trends” button is located at the bottom left-hand corner of the screen.
+The “Trends” button was located at the bottom left-hand corner of the screen.
 2 testers were unaware of the trends page.
 Before being guided to it, one expressed the desire to see something exactly like the trends page, with posture by the hour.
 (Appendix)

 Solution: Surface the trends page by placing the link somewhere more prominent, or putting some data directly on the main page with a link to easily access the rest of it.